weewx-contrib/README-FIRST/README.md

 * create a new repo from scratch, set the remote, push

 NOTE: The 'import repository' link creates the repo for you and imports in one step.
 The other methods require you to create your repo here before pushing to it from a clone of your existing repo that you have locally.

+### How to Upload your Repo's Wiki

+Background:
+* a wiki is simply a repo with a special name
+* so if your code repo is named "myrepo", the wiki is named "myrepo.wiki".

+To import your old wiki here:
+* create an empty wiki associated with your repo here so one exists
+* git clone your existing wiki, change its remote to point here
+* git push your wiki here

+### How to Upload your Repo's Issues

+Uncertain.
+It seems that you might be able to use the Github API to transfer them one-by-one via:

+`gh issue transfer <issue-number> --repo <owner/destination-repository>`